Kevin Vuong: Election victory and subsequent calls for resignation

+Source: Elections Canada ↑ Vuong joined the Conservative Party in 2023 but is not a member of the Conservative caucus.; ↑ On September 18, the Liberal Party of Canada announced that Vuong had been removed as that party's candidate.
+As this decision came after the deadline for candidate registration, he remained on the ballot as a Liberal.;

+Evading constituents, shifting allegiance

+Throughout his tenure, constituents who complained to Vuong about his past through email or phone messages said they never heard back from the MP.
+Constituents and commentators critical of Vuong reported having been blocked by Vuong's MP social media accounts.
+Vuong also restricted who can comment on his Instagram posts.

-In October 2023, Vuong became a member of the Conservative Party of Canada, though he continued to sit as an independent.
-His votes increasingly aligned with the Conservatives, such as on economic and drug policy.
-In February 2024, Vuong publicly said that he would be open to joining the Conservative Party of Canada caucus and running as a Conservative candidate in the next federal election.
+Despite repeated gestures praising the Liberal government actions in his first year in parliament, Vuong remained a pariah among Liberals in Ottawa.
+After becoming a member of the Conservative Party of Canada in October 2023, his votes and public discourse increasingly aligned with Conservative positions on matters such as economic and drug policy.
+In February 2024, Vuong publicly expressed his desire to join the Conservative caucus and to run as a Conservative candidate in the next federal election.
 In May 2024, he made a request to Conservative leader Pierre Poilievre to join the Conservative caucus.
 The request was not granted.

-On 26 March 2025, Vuong announced that he would not run for re-election in the 2025 Canadian federal election.
+Soon after the 2025 election was called, Vuong announced that he would not run for re-election.

 Support of Israel

-Since the beginning of the Gaza war, Vuong has shown support for Israel and the Canadian Jewish community and businesses.
+Since the beginning of the Gaza war, Vuong became an evangelized defender of the Israel government and the Canadian Jewish community and businesses.
+He had previously express no view or interest, in parliament or on social media, in Middle East issues.
 In February 2024, he reported incidents of alleged antisemitism in Canada when pro-Palestinian protestors targeted a branch of an Israeli chain restaurant in Toronto.
+In June 2024, Vuong claimed that he and his wife were being followed by pro-Palestine activists and being harassed with a poster drive in his neighbourhood.